 - the address to which you want the ballot mailed,

 - the reason for the request and,

 Remember, unless you are eligible for a permanent absentee ballot or will be continuously absent between the dates of the primary and general election, you must file an application for each election.WHEN DO I APPLY FOR AN ABSENTEE BALLOT?

-If you mail an application, it must be postmarked no later than seven days before the election for which you are requesting the absentee ballot.
+If you mail an application, it must be postmarked no later than fifteen days before the election for which you are requesting the absentee ballot.
 If you are delivering the application in person (or someone you have designated is delivering it for you) you may do so up until close of business (5 p.m.) the day before the Election.